Bracknell Forest is a wonderful place to go dog walking with plenty of unspoilt places to explore.

 - makes someone worried that it might injure them

 Please keep your dog on a lead around livestock for their safety and in areas where there are likely to be ground nesting birds.

-You can protect your dog from diseases like canine parvovirus and kennel cough by vaccinating them in accordance with veterinary best practice.
+You can protect your dog from diseases like canine parvovirus and kennel cough by vaccinating them in line with veterinary best practice.

 It’s important to worm pets regularly - even healthy looking animals can carry worms.
 Guidance is available from your local vet or the RSPCA.

 The role of our rangers